KristallWang/Transgender-lost-years/0002/WaitForTranslate/Voice-psu.md

 than a staccato pattern.
 Appendix M shows some of the words and sentences used for these exercises (Andrews, 1999).
 ##### 7. Breathiness Exercises
-Each participant was instructed through exercises to increase breathiness.
+Each participant was instructed through exercises to increase breathiness. <br>
-Research shows that some women speak with an incomplete closure of the vocal folds, something which is viewed as normal for women, but far less likely to occur in men (Biever and Bless, 1989; Sodersten, Hertegard, and Hammarberg, 1995).
-According to Klatt, and Klatt (1990) and Sulter and Peters (1996) female voices are perceived as breathy more often than male voices.
-Appendix I, N includes some of the words and sentences used for this exercise.
+Research shows that some women speak with an incomplete closure of the vocal folds, something which is viewed as normal for women, but far less likely to occur in men (Biever and Bless, 1989; Sodersten, Hertegard, and Hammarberg, 1995).  <br>
+According to Klatt, and Klatt (1990) and Sulter and Peters (1996) female voices are perceived as breathy more often than male voices.  <br>
+Appendix I, N includes some of the words and sentences used for this exercise. <br>
 ##### 8. Resonance Exercises
 Each participant was guided by the principal investigator in establishing appropriate “frontal focus” sensations.
 Frontal focus refers to the resonation of the voice in the supraglottic cavities.
-Appendix O includes some of the exercises used with each participant to improve frontal focus.
+Appendix O includes some of the exercises used with each participant to improve frontal focus. <br>
 ##### 9. Language Structures and Vocabulary Exercises
 Participants in Group 1 were instructed by the principal investigator during group conversations to use feminine language structures and vocabulary (see Appendix P) such